 Each new rosette becomes independent of the mother rosette by developing its own root system before detaching itself from the connecting stolon.

-Cobweb hens and chicks are a relatively fast-growing succulent, but it is monocarpic which means it dies after flowering.
+Cobweb hens and chicks are relatively fast-growing succulent, but it is monocarpic, which means it dies after flowering.

-This, however, does not affect the overall beauty of the plant as there are several offsets to take the place of the dead rosettes and fill any gaps created.
+However, this does not affect the overall beauty of the plant as there are several offsets to replace the dead rosettes and fill any gaps created.

 Flowering and Fragrance